Introduction to Organic Farminge

 The Organic Foods Production Act

 The Organic Foods Production Act of 1990 (OFPA) is a law that regulates the production, processing, handling, packaging, and labeling of organic agricultural products in the United States.
 The OFPA establishes clear, national standards for organic agriculture and aids consumers by requiring simpler, standardized labeling of organic products.
 It also protects consumers and legitimate organic producers by setting fines and punishments for producers and marketers that make false or misleading claims about organic agricultural products.
 Generally, organic products do not contain ingredients produced with the use of synthetic fertilizers, synthetic pesticides, or other chemicals.
-The OFPA and subsequent regulations require that all organic producers and handlers be certified under the standards set forth under the OFPA and the U.S. Department of Agriculture (USDA).
+The OFPA and subsequent regulations Chapter 1: Introduction to Organic Farming 5 require that all organic producers and handlers be certified under the standards set forth under the OFPA and the U.S. Department of Agriculture (USDA).
 Once organic producers and handlers have been certified, they may produce and market agricultural goods as “organic,” if the good meets all organic production and handling requirements.
-The Organic Foods Production Act (OFPA) mandated creation of a National Organic Program (NOP) and a National Organic Standards Board (NOSB).
-The National Organic Program (NOP) develops the rules and regulations for the production, handling, labeling, and enforcement of all USDA organic products.
+The Organic Foods Production Act mandated creation of a National Organic Program (NOP) and a National Organic Standards Board (NOSB).
+The NOP develops the rules and regulations for the production, handling, labeling, and enforcement of all USDA organic products.
 The NOSB is the federal body responsible for writing, interpreting and enforcing the Organic Regulations, which are the National Organic Standards (NOS).

 National Organic Program